 - Local governments regulate discharges to the sanitary sewer systems.

 Violations of federal, state, or local law may result in fines and/or imprisonment for University personnel, supervisors, and administrative officers.

 Section SPPM 5.68 provides procedures for identification and storage of chemical wastes.

-Policies and procedures in this section and SPPM 5.68 apply only to the management of chemical wastes which are regulated by the United States Environmental Protection Agency (EPA), the Washington State Department of Ecology, and the United States Drug Enforcement Agency (DEA).
+Policies and procedures in this section (SPPM 5.66) and SPPM 5.68 apply only to the management of chemical wastes which are regulated by the Washington State Department of Ecology, United States Environmental Protection Agency (EPA), and the United States Drug Enforcement Agency (DEA).